 - Each day do the reading, including the notes you have taken in class.

-- Solve any self-check exercises I may have posted for the day.
+- Solve any ungraded practice problems I may have posted for the day.

-- If you didn't understand something in class or are not able to solve the self-check exercises, go to the concept hour the same day for help from a TA.
-There will be a concept hour nearly everyday of the week.
+- If you didn't understand something in class or are not able to solve the ungraded practice problems, go to the concept hour and get help from a TA or the professor.

 - No-Laptop/No-Phone Policy during Lecures